OpenPilot Revolution and RevoMini¶

 brew install dfu-util

-Refer the the Revo Mini LibrePilot wiki above.
+Refer to the Revo Mini LibrePilot wiki above.
 Install the Zadig USB driver and download the LibrePilot_dfu_flash.zip.
 Extract the zip archive and open a command prompt or PowerShell window in the directory.

-Download the bootloader for the Revo Mini from master.
-With the Revo Mini connected via USB and DFU mode, open a terminal and flash the new bootloader with the following command line:
+Download revo-mini_bl.bin for this board type.
+With your board connected via USB and put into DFU mode, open a terminal and flash the new bootloader with the following command line:

 Open Mission Planner and go to the Initial Setup tab.
 Verify that the COM port in the top right is the same as in Device Manager.

-Choose “Load Custom Firmware” and browse to the “arducopter.apj” file.
+Choose “Load Custom Firmware” and browse to the respective .apj file.
 After the flash is complete, power cycle the device.

 Congratulations!
-You’re now running ArduCopter on the OpenPilot Revolution Mini.
-You can use this same process to upgrade to newer versions of ArduCopter.
-Compile ArduCopter and upload the .apj file to the board.
+You’re now running ArduPilot on the OpenPilot Revolution Mini.
+You can use this same process to upgrade to newer versions of ArduPilot.
+Either use MP’s firmware update functionality or compile your own desired vehicle firmware from source and upload the .apj file to the board.